McIntireEvan/Cabal/README.md

 # Cabal
-A basic blockchain and associated cryptocurrency
+A work-in-progress basic blockchain and cryptocurrency platform.